 Romania tourist spots: Corvin castle aka Huniad Castle

 This particular castle truly cast a spell on me.
-It felt like visiting the Romanian version of Hogwarts and I was ready to get my wand out and practise some magic.
+It felt like visiting the Romanian version of Hogwarts and I was ready to get my wand out and practice some magic.

 Make sure to get up early, not to avoid queues (even in peak season it wasn’t crowded), but to take amazing photos of the wooden bridge leading up to the entrance of the castle with no other people in the background.
 Really take the time to wander around the castle and travel back in time by exploring the different areas.